Shrinkhal01/Shrinkhal01/README.md

 #### Why Java?

 Java was my first programming language, and it has a special place in my heart.
 Over time, I’ve come to appreciate its versatility, robust ecosystem, and ability to solve complex problems efficiently.
-It's the language I still prefer for many of my projects.

 ---